 Attempts to enforce legal time limits for abortion are often enacted with a view to lower the number of abortions.
 However, there is no evidence that this is effective.
 This also suggests somehow there exists a ‘correct’ number of abortions, further separating the procedure from routine medical care.
 Indeed ‘late-term’ abortions are subject to intensified stigma.
 Overall arbitrary limitations compound stigma and prevent women from accessing the highest possible standards of care.

 There is no right or wrong time to have an abortion, just as no one reason for accessing abortion services outweighs the other.
-Studies have shown that there are a variety of reasons that women need to access later term abortions.
+Studies have shown that there are a variety of reasons that people need to access later term abortions.

 Why should abortion be free?